AlexChesser/books-accelerate/discussions/week-03.md

   - are the basis of components that make can be used in many software systems (reusable?)
 - mid-level code is defined as sitting at the "module" level.
 Which is to say more than a function, (potentially) less than a complete system.

-- SRP: the single responsiblity principle - each software module has one and only one reason to change.
+- **SRP**: the single responsiblity principle - each software module has one and only one reason to change.
-- OCP: the open-closed principle - code should be able to be changed by ADDING new code as opposed to changing existing code
+- **OCP**: the open-closed principle - code should be able to be changed by ADDING new code as opposed to changing existing code
-- LSP: the Liskov substitution principle (attributed to Barbara **Liskov**) - parts must adhere to a CONTRACT that allows those parts to be SUBSTITUTED for one another.
+- **LSP**: the Liskov substitution principle (attributed to Barbara **Liskov**) - parts must adhere to a CONTRACT that allows those parts to be SUBSTITUTED for one another.
-- ISP: the interface segregation principle - avoid depending on anything that doesn't get used.
+- **ISP**: the interface segregation principle - avoid depending on anything that doesn't get used.
-- DIP: the dependency inversion principle - code should not depend on DETAILS.
+- **DIP**: the dependency inversion principle - code should not depend on DETAILS.

 - In case you missed the warning above :)
 > the chapters in CL focus on the architectural implications of SOLID and not what SOLID *is*